This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 However, this year finding a can of pumpkin puree in the stores was like trying to find a unicorn!
 So I decided why does pumpkin have to get all the glory and fame?
 What about all those other wonderful Autumnal squashes?

-The bread turns out soft and tender, with a lovely golden top and a moist interior.
+The delicious quick bread turns out soft and tender, with a lovely golden top and a moist interior.
 It tastes like fall as soon as you take a bite, plus it makes the house smell so good while it’s baking.
-So if you’re like me and can’t find pumpkin on your shelves, it’s time to give butternut squash bread a try!

 Table of contents